drigberg/personal_site/README.md

 # Personal Site

-## Design

 This site is intended to be lightweight, accessible, and stable!
-Rather than relying on React to make a flashy portfolio app, I chose to rely on plain old HTML and CSS with styling courtesy of Bootstrap.
-This approach is minimal, but it also comes with fewer vulnerabilities and more forward compatibility!

-## Installing

-Just make sure that python3 is installed!
+Who needs React when we have HTML? _cries_

+Feel free to fork the repo and use it for your own webpage!

 ## Running locally

-`bash run_dev.sh` --> site will be available at http://localhost:8000
+After ensuring that python3 is installed, just run `bash run_dev.sh`.
+The site will be available at http://localhost:8000.

 ## Deploying